peterhinch/micropython-samples/README.md

 This describes ways of using the Pyboard to perform precision measurements of analog signals of up to around 50KHz.
 It is documented [here](./phase/README.md).

+# bitmap: bool arrays and sets of integers

+Classes for non-allocating handling of sets of small integers and small arrays of booleans.
+Legal member values for a set and array index values are constrained to 0 <= value <= max_value where max_value is a constructor arg.
+The set and the array are different ways of viewing a bitmap implemented as a
+bytearray: e.g. if max_value is 255 the bytearray occupies 32 bytes allocated by
+the constructor.

 # Pyboard D

 An unofficial guide to this board.
 When official docs emerge this will be